Skip to content

 Chat Trigger When chat message received Receives incoming chat messages from coaches

-Set Set:Load Stage Data Loads the 15-stage model data and extracts user message
+Set Set:Load Stage Data Loads the 15-stage pedagogical model data and extracts user message

-LLM Chain LLM:Route Message Classifies messages as general or youth-specific
+LLM Chain LLM:Route Message Classifies messages as general questions or youth-specific situations

-LLM Chain LLM:Thinking Step Analyzes youth situation to determine current stage
+LLM Chain LLM:Thinking Step Analyzes youth situations to identify current stage

-Code Code:Extract Stage ID Extracts stage identifier from AI analysis
+Code Code:Extract Stage ID Extracts stage identifier (S1-S15) from AI analysis

-Code Code:Get Stage Details Retrieves comprehensive stage information from database
+Code Code:Get Stage Details Retrieves comprehensive stage information from embedded data

-LLM Chain LLM:Suggest Next Steps Generates coaching suggestions for specific stage
+LLM Chain LLM:Suggest Next Steps Generates coaching recommendations based on stage analysis

-Code Code:Format Output Formats final response for youth situations
+Code Code:Format Output Formats final response for delivery

 External Services & Credentials Required